What is a Speech-Language Pathology Assistant?

 - Document clients' progress toward meeting established treatment objectives.

-Skills Needed to be a Speech-Language Pathology Assistant
+What Skills Do You Need to Work as a Speech-Language Pathology Assistant?

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.